clankill3r/sfjl/README.md

 ## Dependencies Libraries Examples

 > &#x26A0; The dependencies of the library itself are not repeated here
+> &#x26A0; The dependencies are included in the repository

 | example                                                       | dependencies                     |
 | ------------------------------------------------------------- | :------------------------------- |